jhoerr/cloudmesh-manual/docs-source/source/vm/vm.rst

 Virtual Machine Management
 ==========================

-CLoudmesh v4 contains sophisticated virtual machine management services that makes it easy for the user to manage a large number of virtual machines across clouds with a uniform naming scheme.
+Cloudmesh v4 contains sophisticated virtual machine management services that makes it easy for the user to manage a large number of virtual machines across clouds with a uniform naming scheme.